mulesoft-labs/data-weave-grimoire/Readme.md

 ## Grimoire

-A `grimoire` is a collection of `spells` from a given `wizard`.
+A `grimoire` is a collection of `spells` created by a `wizard`.
+The `grimoire` is hosted in a GitHub repository in the default branch.
+Currently, there is no support for versioning or branching scheme.

 ## Spells

-A `spell` is a very simple way to distribute and share a DataWeave transformation.
+A `spell` is a DataWeave application that contains one or more DataWeave transformations (entry points) and is hosted in a GitHub repository.

-A `spell` is just an executable script that can be called from the command line using the `spell`'s name.
+This makes it very easy to share and distribute across other `wizards` (users).

 ## DataWeave Grimoire